Interested in applying for a grant? Here's how!

 2. Meet and work with your Project Manager

-Every applicant is assigned their own Project Manager (PM) who will help develop the applicant's project, as well as help the applicant through the SIPS process.
-A PM will contact each applicant and arrange a face-to-face-, Skype, or telephone meeting.
+Every applicant is assigned their own Project Manager (PM) who will help develop the applicant's project, as well as support the applicant through the SIPS process.
+After you submit an interest statement your PM will be in touch to arrange a face-to-face-, Skype, or telephone meeting.

-Your Project Manager will provide feedback and help incubate your project as much as necessary.
-SIPS has an extensive network of former grantees, board members, professors, and practitioners that we can connect you to receive project development advice, help you partner with NGOs abroad, or scale your projects through potential matching funding.
+Your Project Manager will provide feedback and help develop your project using SIPS's extensive network of former grantees, board members, professors, and practitioners.

 3. Complete your application

-When we feel you are ready, your PM will email an application to you.
-In this, you will include an itemized budget for your project.
-Continue to meet with your PM during this process - they are your point person during your application.
+The full application will ask you to provide detailed information around the four evaluative criteria as well as an itemized budget for your project.
+Continue to meet with your PM - they are your point person during this process.
 Be sure that you submit your application by the deadline!

 You will have the chance to present your application in front of the SIPS Executive Committee.